arj03/ssb-browser-demo/README.md

 ![Screenshot of ssb browser demo][screenshot]

-Scuttlebutt [ssb-server] in a browser.
+A secure scuttlebutt client interface in the browser.
 This was originally made as a demo for my bornhack [talk][bornhack-talk].

 The client was made for two purposes: test ssb in a browser and for evaluating different partial replication strategies.